aaron555/fail2ban-analyse/README.md

 - Fail2ban logs to analyse.
 These may be rotated in Debian pattern (.1, .2, etc) or CentOS/Fedora (-yyyymmdd, etc).
 They will be un-rotated, uncompressed if they end .gz and appended in date order for analysis.
 Inside the logs, standard timestamps in form _'yyyy-mm-dd HH:MM:SS,'_ are required, and all logs matching pattern _fail2ban.log*_ in input directory will be analysed
 - A valid configuration file in _/etc/fail2ban_analyse.conf_ or relative path _config/fail2ban_analyse.conf_ specifying input and output directories - an example can be found in _config/_
 - (optional) auth or secure log(s) if SSH username analysis is required.
-If available in same input directory auth* and secure* in plain text format only will be analysed to find most common invalid usernames used in SSH login attempts
+If available in same input directory auth* and secure* in plain text format only will be analysed to find most common invalid usernames used in SSH login attempts.
+If logs not provided or accessible in uncompressed text format, username analysis outputs not available
 - (optional) if using Mapbox, a Mapbox API key is required.
 Sign up for a free Mapbox account using link below and paste the API key into the appropriately commented section in _attacker-map.html_.
 Alternatively, use the openstreetmap version _attacker-map-openstreetmap.html_ which requires no modification

 ## Outputs